The Odd Couple (2015 TV series): Casting

 On February 28, 2014, Sarah Baker who previously worked with Perry on Go On was cast for a role for the pilot playing Oscar's assistant.
 On March 13, 2014, Thomas Lennon was cast opposite Perry as Felix.
 The Michael J. Fox Show star Wendell Pierce was cast as Teddy, a buddy partner for Oscar for the pilot on March 14, 2014.
 Georgia King was cast as a female lead on March 17, 2014.
 Lindsay Sloane was cast for the pilot on March 21, 2014.
 Following the series order, both Baker and King dropped out and subsequently the network was recasting the roles as of May 13, 2014.
 On August 8, 2014, it was announced that Yvette Nicole Brown was cast to succeed Baker as Oscar's assistant Dani – though the role had been downgraded to recurring to allow for her role on the upcoming season of Community.
-However shortly after announcing on August 30, 2014 that she was leaving Community due to a family emergency, she was upgraded to a series regular role on October 6, 2014.
+However shortly after announcing on August 30, 2014, that she was leaving Community due to a family emergency, she was upgraded to a series regular role on October 6, 2014.
 On September 10, 2015, it was announced that Teri Hatcher was cast as a recurring character named Charlotte, who's a new love interest for Oscar.

 Broadcast

 The series debuted simultaneously in Canada on CTV.
 In Australia, Network Ten acquired the rights to air the series and premiered it at 7:30 pm on March 23, 2015.
-In Israel, the satellite television provider yes acquired the rights to air the series.